Secret of Mana: Development

 Secret of Mana was directed and designed by Koichi Ishii, the creator of the game's Game Boy predecessor, Final Fantasy Adventure.
 He has stated that he feels Secret of Mana is more "his game" than other projects he has worked on, such as the Final Fantasy series.
 The game was programmed primarily by Nasir Gebelli and produced by veteran Square designer Hiromichi Tanaka.
 The team hoped to build on the foundation of Final Fantasy Adventure, and they included several modified elements from that game and from other popular Square titles in Secret of Mana.
 In addition to having better graphics and sound quality than its predecessor, the attack power gauge was changed to be more engaging, and the weapon leveling system replaced Final Fantasy Adventure's system of leveling up the speed of the attack gauge.
 The party system also received an upgrade from the first Mana game: instead of temporary companions who could not be upgraded, party members became permanent protagonists and could be controlled by other players.
 The multiplayer component was not a part of the original design, but was added when the developers realized that they could easily make all three characters human-controlled.

 The real-time battle system used in Secret of Mana has been described by its creators as an extension of the battle system used in the first three flagship Final Fantasy titles.
 The system for experience points and leveling up was taken from Final Fantasy III.
 According to Tanaka, the game's battle system features mechanics that had first been considered for Final Fantasy IV.
 Similarly, unused features in Secret of Mana were appropriated by the Chrono Trigger team, which (like Final Fantasy IV) was in production at the time.
 According to Tanaka, the project was originally intended to be Final Fantasy IV, with a "more action-based, dynamic overworld".
-However, it "wound up not being" Final Fantasy IV anymore, but instead became a separate project codenamed "Chrono Trigger" during development, before finally becoming Seiken Densetsu 2.
+It "wound up not being" Final Fantasy IV anymore, and instead became a separate project codenamed "Chrono Trigger" during development, before finally becoming Seiken Densetsu 2.
 Tanaka said that it "always felt like a sequel" to Final Fantasy III for him.